Ethann-Thomas/Data-Portfolio/README.md

 👋 Hello, I’m Ethan Thomas.

-💼 I'm a data analyst currently working in technology for the Financial Services industry.
+💼 I'm a Data Analyst currently working in technology for the Financial Services industry.

 👀 I’m interested in data analysis, modeling, and visualization.
 My work typically focuses on automation, descriptive analytics, reporting & insights, and defining new metrics.
 The tools I primarily use are Power BI, Python, SQL, and any other ad hoc tools that are necessary to ensure project success.